ryd3v/csak/README.md

 ## Description

 CSAK Tool is a Python program that provides various cybersecurity-related tasks.
-Currently, it includes a port scanning feature that allows users to scan open ports on a given IP address.
+Currently, it includes a port scanning feature that allows users to scan open ports on a given IP address, Scan a URL with Nikto, and run Netdiscover to find network attached devices.

 ## Features